Usage Examples

 TOKYO FANTASHION

-This event always makes the most of the facilities: a massive installation in the large open space of the Glass Building, a fashion show using the illuminated floor of block D on 1F, effectively, a combination of fashion show and live performances, etc.
+This event combines a fashion show with live performances and more, always making the most of the facilities such as with a massive installation in the large open space of the Glass Building and a fashion show effectively using the illuminated floor of block D on 1F.

 Performances